al3xandr3/al3xandr3.github.io/_posts/2010-12-01-homemade-autoupdater.md

 tags:
   - automation
   - emacs
-intro: "Here's a script that i use frequently to update an application to the last version.
-It automates the process of downloading and installing the app."
+intro: "Script to update an application to the last version.
+It automates the process of downloading and installing the app"
 ---

 Here's a script that i use frequently to update an application to the last version.
 It automates the process of downloading and installing the app.

-### Aquamacs
+## Aquamacs

 Every day there's a new release of Aquamacs, its called the nightly build, made from the latest developed code.
 And is always available from the same